 - Establish an Infrastructural development team to operationalise and implement the EIH strategic plan.
-This team is composed of Ricardo Simões (IPCA), Jan Van der West (NHL), Martin Dobler (FHV), Filipe Chaves (IPCA), Jarmo Havula (HAMK), Marcel Crul (NHL), Tobias Werner (FHV), and Enda Fallon (TUS). - Request human capital support, namely at least 1 Innovation Assistant for the Hub, which role includes partner connectivity, funding identification and dissemination of marketing materials and outputs.
-However, funding for this was not yet secured, and eventually the partners will prepare a joint application to EU Enterprise Development Funding Calls. - A series of 3 networking events will be hosted with researchers, innovators, business, industry and community partners from each RUN-EU members in the first semester of 2023.
+This team is composed of Ricardo Simões (IPCA), Jan van der West (NHL Stenden), Martin Dobler (FHV), Filipe Chaves (IPCA), Jarmo Havula (HAMK), Marcel Crul (NHL Stenden), Tobias Werner (FHV), and Enda Fallon (TUS). - Request human capital support, namely at least 1 Innovation Assistant for the Hub, which role includes partner connectivity, funding identification and dissemination of marketing materials and outputs.
+However, funding for this was not yet secured, and eventually the partners will prepare a joint application to EU Enterprise Development Funding Calls. - A series of three networking events is planned with researchers, innovators, business, industry and community partners from each RUN-EU member for 2023.
 This event will be mostly driven to the engagement of external partners. - Plan for a branding and awareness campaign of the EIH among RUN-EU Members in collaboration with WP8 team.
 This task has only recently begun. - As part of the strategic plan implementation, the link to UN SDG, RIS3, Horizon 2030, and other highly relevant strategic programmes and initiatives are being identified.